United States military aircraft designation systems: Tri-service aircraft system (Air Force/Army/Navy) 1962–present

 Starting 18 September 1962, a joint system of mission-based designations was used, with most of these restarting from 1.
 Various previously-designated models from the pre-1962 Army-Air Force system (such as the F-111) were not redesignated.

-All in-use USN/USMC aircraft from the pre-1962 system were redesignated within the new system.
+All in-use Navy and Marine Corps aircraft from the pre-1962 system were redesignated within the new system.
 An attempt was made to retain the original Type Sequence numbers for as many aircraft as possible.
 Thus, the F2H Banshee became the F-2, the F4H Phantom II became the F-4 and the F8U Crusader became the F-8.
+Army aircraft from the 1956 system were similarly redesignated.

 The 1962 Tri-Service aircraft designation system is still in use today, though, since 1974, it has been presented and maintained alongside the 1963 Tri-Service rocket and guided missile designation system.
 DoD Directive 4120.15, first issued in 1971 and most recently updated in 2020 (4120.15E incorporating Change 02 "Designating and Naming Military Aerospace Vehicles") is implemented via Air Force Instruction 16-401/Army Regulation 70-50/Naval Air Systems Command Instruction (NAVAIRINST) 13100.16 (3 November 2020) and describes both systems.
 A list of US military aircraft was kept via 4120.15-L Model Designation of Military Aerospace Vehicles 31 August 2018 until its transition to data.af.mil on 31 August 2018.